gdcc/pyDataverse/src/pyDataverse/docs/source/index.rst

-Special thanks to Lars Kaczmirek, Veronika Heider, Christian Bischof, Iris Butzlaff and everyone else from AUSSDA, Slava Tykhonov and Marion Wittenberg from DANS and all the people who do an amazing job by developing Dataverse at IQSS, but especially to Phil Durbin.
+Special thanks to Lars Kaczmirek, Veronika Heider, Christian Bischof, Iris Butzlaff and everyone else from AUSSDA, Slava Tykhonov and Marion Wittenberg from DANS and all the people who do an amazing job by developing Dataverse at IQSS, but especially to Phil Durbin for it's support from the first minute.

 pyDataverse is funded by
-`AUSSDA - The Austrian Social Science Data Archive <https://aussda.at/ueber-aussda/team/>`_ and through the EU Horizon2020 programme
+`AUSSDA - The Austrian Social Science Data Archive <https://aussda.at>`_ and through the EU Horizon2020 programme
-`SSHOC - Social Sciences & Humanities Open Cloud <https://www.sshopencloud.eu/about-sshoc>`_.
+`SSHOC - Social Sciences & Humanities Open Cloud <https://www.sshopencloud.eu/about-sshoc>`_
+(T5.2).

 .. _homepage_license: